 Digital Advocacy Manager

 Compassion in World Farming USA

 P.S.
 Don’t let turkeys get all the attention!
 Chickens deserve better, too!
-Check out better-chicken.org.
+Check out better-chicken.com.